davidpots/playsongnotes/_lessons/246 [Randy Newman] You've Got a Friend in Me.md

 ## How to play the full song (Lesson #338)

 Here's an updated video I made one year after the one up above.
-You can [https://playsongnotes.com/lessons/338/get the PDF for this newer version here](https://playsongnotes.com/lessons/338/).
+You can [get the PDF for this newer version here](https://playsongnotes.com/lessons/338/).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vDEGA1jUDXw?showinfo=0" frameborder="0" allowfullscreen></iframe>